hoaihdinh/Distributed-Alarm-System/evaluation_reports/README.md

 These are reports generated using Locust.

-Evaluations for microservices architecture are under the `evaluation_reports/microservices/` director.
+Evaluations for microservices architecture are under the `evaluation_reports/microservices/` directory.

-Evaluations for resource-based architecture are under the `evaluation_reports/resource_based/` director.
+Evaluations for resource-based architecture are under the `evaluation_reports/resource_based/` directory.

 Files are named using this scheme:
 ```